-Dr Nadia Tsao is a Principal Analyst at IDTechEx where she has been driving the company's research in the life sciences.
+Dr Nadia Tsao is a Research Director at IDTechEx where she has been driving the company's research in the life sciences.
 Her research spans a range of topics within healthcare, including digital health, bioelectronic medicine, and tissue engineering.

 At IDTechEx, Nadia has authored research reports and articles, delivered custom consulting projects to multibillion-dollar companies, taught masterclasses, and co-organized the company's Healthcare Sensor Innovations conference and exhibition.

 Prior to IDTechEx, Nadia was an Associate Consultant at Cambridge Healthcare Research, where she conducted market landscape analysis for pharmaceutical, medical device, and biotechnology companies.